0xKayala/A-to-Z-Vulnerabilities/README.md

 5) Execution After Redirect (EAR)
 6) One-click attack

+## LDAP Anonymous Login

+If we are able to establish a connection to the LDAP service with anonymous credentials then it is considered as an "LDAP Anonymous Login".
+Allowing anonymous access to an LDAP server can potentially expose sensitive information, such as user account details and organizational structure, to unauthorized users or attackers.
+We can also enumerate some server-related information with a basic NSE script.

+Attackers can use this information for reconnaissance purposes, to identify potential targets and weaknesses in the system, and even launch more sophisticated attacks such as privilege escalation, lateral movement, or data exfiltration.

+Therefore, it is generally recommended to disable anonymous access to LDAP servers and require authentications for all connections.
+This can be achieved by configuring proper access controls, authentication policies, and secure communications protocols such as SSL/TLS.

+Command to check for "LDAP Anonymous Login":
+1. `nmap -n -sV --script "ldap* and not brute" IP`

 ## Nmap Vulnerability Scanner

 The Nmap vulnerability scanner (also known as “Network Mapper”) is a popular, open-source tool for security auditing and related network discovery.
 Authorized users can utilize Nmap to identify the devices running on their systems, hosts and the services that may be available.
 Nmap does a wonderful job of finding open ports and detecting and identifying security risks.
 Nmap can scale from monitoring one host to large networks that may include hundreds of thousands of devices and subnets.